-- · Growth stage companies have generally been underserved by traditional lending sources. - Unfulfilled demand exists for debt, including loans and equipment financing, to growth stage companies due to the complexity of evaluating risk in these investments. - Debt investments with warrants are less dilutive than traditional equity financing and complement equity financing from venture capital and private equity funds. - Equity funding of growth stage companies, including venture capital backed companies, has increased steadily over the last ten years, resulting in new lending and equipment financing opportunities.
-During the last economic downturn from 2007 2009, new venture capital fundings in the United States decreased less than 15% annually, and totaled almost \$60.0 billion.
+- Growth stage companies have generally been underserved by traditional lending sources. - Unfulfilled demand exists for debt, including loans and equipment financing, to growth stage companies due to the complexity of evaluating risk in these investments. - Debt investments with warrants are less dilutive than traditional equity financing and complement equity financing from venture capital and private equity funds. - · Equity funding of growth stage companies, including venture capital backed companies, has increased steadily over the last ten years, resulting in new lending and equipment financing opportunities.
+During the last economic downturn from 2007 - 2009, new venture capital fundings in the United States decreased less than 15% annually, and totaled almost \$60.0 billion.
 The total investment opportunities we have generated for review increased from approximately \$1.14 billion in 2015 to \$3.28 billion in 2018, and \$3.81 billion for the year ended December 31, 2019.
-During the first six months of 2020, we generated approximately \$2.8 billion of investment opportunities for review.
-The total investment opportunities we have generated for review from inception of TCI through June 30, 2020 were approximately \$16.8 billion.
-Notably, our equipment financing business has seen substantial growth in potential investment opportunities from \$50 million in 2016 to \$1.39 billion in 2019, and \$687 million for the first six months of 2020, with more growth projected in 2020 and beyond.
+The total investment opportunities we have generated for review from inception of TCI through March 31, 2020 were approximately \$14.0 billion.
+Notably, our equipment financing business has seen substantial growth in potential investment opportunities from \$50 million in 2016 to \$1.39 billion in 2019, with more growth projected in 2020 and beyond.
 We believe that our potential investment opportunities year to date signal a continuing robust market for investment in growth stage companies.
-During the first six months of 2020, we funded approximately \$101.5 million in debt investments, including \$55.6 million in loans and \$45.9 million in equipment financings.
+However, during the three months ended March 31, 2020, we did experience a slight decrease in originations compared to the Legacy Funds' originations during the fourth quarter of 2019, which reflects our increased focus on assessing the potential impact of the COVID-19 pandemic on our existing portfolio and providing support for our existing portfolio.
+For the three months ending June 30, 2020, we expect our investment activity to increase, as a result of increased investments in existing portfolio companies as well as investments in new portfolio companies.

-• We estimate that the annual U.S. venture debt and equipment financing market in 2019 exceeded \$20.0 billion and was approximately \$10.0 billion as of June 30, 2020, with the top three largest venture debt lenders comprising less than 15% of the total market.
+• We estimate that the annual U.S. venture debt and equipment financing market in 2019 exceeded \$16.0 billion, with the top three largest venture debt lenders comprising less than 15% of the total market.
 We believe that the equipment financing market is even more fragmented, with the majority of equipment financing providers unable to fund investments for more than \$10 million.
 We believe there are significant growth opportunities for us to expand our market share in the venture debt market and become a one-stop shop for loans and equipment financing for growth stage companies.

-The following illustration reflects the number of transactions, amounts invested, and growth in the venture capital market from 2005 to June 30, 2020.
+The following illustration reflects the number of transactions, amounts invested, and growth in the venture capital market from 2004 to 2018.